Bran-Mak-Morn/WebScraper/README.md

 Bot scrapes data from "notino.co.uk" and transforms it into a CSV format.

 ### Technologies
-Python pro backend logiku
+Python & Selenium for backend logic.

 ### Licence
 This project is under MIT license.
 Libraries and modules have their own licenses:
-Selenium: Apache License 2.0
+- Selenium: Apache License 2.0
-Python: Python Software Foundation License
+- Python: Python Software Foundation License

 ## Files